 Browser Extensions, at their best, can be pretty awesome.
 They can add powerful functionality to web browsers.

 In the past if one wanted to support multiple web browsers one had to write multiple extensions.
-These days things have coalesced somewhat towards a single system called WebExtensions.
+These days things have coalesced towards a single system called WebExtensions.

 The WebExtensions API